 - Mental maturity

-Yorkies might think they are puppies, even after their bodies are done growing.
+your Yorkies might think they are puppies, even after their bodies are done growing.
 While each dog matures at its own pace, most Yorkies are “all grown up” mentally by 2-3 years.

 How Does Neutering/Spaying Affect My Dog’s Growth?

-You might hear different advice about the proper age to spay or neuter—depending on your vet.
+You may hear different advice about the proper age to spay or neuter—depending on your vet.
 Some suggest that you should wait until your dog is fully grown before you opt for this surgery.
 Others feel safe recommending the surgery as young as 6 months of age.

 The argument here is that spaying or neutering affects large breeds more often with growth.
 If a dog such as a Parti Yorkie is under 45 pounds, you can get them fixed at the age of sexual maturity.